moore3930/calibrating-llm-mt/README.md

 # Quick Run

-## Training
+## Training & Inference

 You can reproduce the results of applying calibration on TowerInstruct-Mistral-7B in Table-1.
 Training will takes around 1 GPU hour on H100.
 ```
 cd experiments
 sh run.sh
 ```

-## Inference
+## Inference with Pretrained LoRA

+You can also find LoRA this paper involved from Huggingface:

+- LoRA to calibrate Unbabel/TowerInstruct-Mistral-7B-v0.2: [Download](https://huggingface.co/moore3930/tower-calibrated)

+Then, try to do inference directly as follows:

 ```
 cd experiments
 sbatch test_run.sh